-The probability of not losing a given qubit in the $m+1$ level and measuring all its sons qubit in $Z$ is then given by:
+The probability of not losing a given qubit in the $m+1$ level and measuring all its children qubit in $Z$ is then given by:

-We want the probability that at least one of the $b_m$ qubits of the $m+1$ level is measured in $X$ and all its sons qubits are mesured in $Z$; to compute this we first calculate the probability that none of the qubits satisfies this requirement that is:
+We want the probability that at least one of the $b_m$ qubits of the $m+1$ level is measured in $X$ and all its children qubits are measured in $Z$; to compute this we first calculate the probability that none of the qubits satisfies this requirement that is:

 and then taking the inverse, we arrive precisely at Eq. \eqref{definizione R_m}.\\